saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-use-subkey.md

 ### Multiple Subkeys Included

-If the key structure contains other subkeys, their definitions will also be present in the exported key material—even if their secret parts are missing.
+If the key structure contains other subkeys, their definitions will also be present in the exported key material even if their secret parts are missing.
 This design ensures the integrity and context of the key structure for any OpenPGP-compliant tool.